bale-go/parseHRV/README.md

 # parseHRV
 R scripts to parse and plot heart rate variability (HRV) data.

-It was tested on exported data from Elite HRV.
+It was tested with exported data from Elite HRV.

 [RHRV](https://rhrv.r-forge.r-project.org/) is utilized to calculate time-domain and frequency-domain statistics on the filtered RR data.